 "Susanne Tietze’s latest book provides one of the most comprehensive treatises of knowledge production from a language and translation perspective.
 It views research as a multilingual process of knowledge production that requires critical reflexivity and continuous perfection of skills.
 It speaks to a broad audience of both seasoned and junior management researchers whose fieldwork crosses language boundaries.
 I can warmly recommend this excellent and innovative book."
 Rebecca Piekkari, Professor of International Business, Aalto University, Finland.

 "Awareness of the relevance of translation in our multilingual world is gaining momentum across many disciplines, and this book is timely reading for anyone interested in managing multilingual realities.
-As a Translation Studies scholar I am delighted by the depth of understanding of the many roles of translation practices in knowledge production in this book.
-It calls for global literacies, of which translation literacy is a core element, and is in itself exemplary in its wide treatment of pertinent issues related to translation.
-I wish this book finds its way to the classrooms where future international business and management practitioners and scholars are being trained."
+Graced by a depth of understanding the book is exemplary in its wide treatment of pertinent issues related to translation."
 Kaisa Koskinen, Professor of Translation Studies, Tampere University, Finland.

-"The book addresses one of the key-issues in current and future language-sensitive international management research, i.e. the role played by language and translation in the production of (academic, but not exclusively so) knowledge.
-The purpose is highly innovative; challenging taken for granted assumptions about the essence of language, the meaning of translation and the epistemology and methodology of academic research.
-The author of this research monography questions these epistemological and methodological dimensions of current international management research, by simply asking the question, which almost no one of the current scholars of the discipline is aware of: What does it mean to do international management research in English?"
+"The author of this innovative book questions the epistemological and methodological dimensions of international management research, by simply asking the unasked question: what does it mean to do international management research in English?"
 Philippe Lecomte, Emeritus Professor at Toulouse Business School, France; and Chair of GEM&L (Groupe D’Etudes de Management et Langages)